GAZEBO PLANS – Free DIY Blueprints For A Hexagonal Gazebo

 Gazebo Plans – Step 1: Build the base

 The very first step is to level and clear the site for construction the gazebo.
-Next, build a template for locating the base of the gazebo accurately.
+Next, build a template for locating the base of the structure accurately.
 Cut 3 wooden boards of size 2450 mm x 90mm x 19mm paying special attention that they are perfectly straight.

 Find out and mark the exact center of the boards in terms of both width and length, then clamp the boards together.